anurag6569201/PlogPayouts/README.md

 3. **Map Location:**
    - AI algorithms analyze user data to predict areas with higher litter accumulation.
-   - Users receive route suggestions based on these predictions, optimizing their plogging experience.

 4. **Blog System:**
    - Share plogging achievements, tips, and environmental insights through the integrated blog system.
-   - Personalized content recommendations enhance user engagement.

-5. **NLP for Reporting:**
-   - Users can report issues using natural language.
-   - NLP processes feedback, helping identify common concerns and contributing to community improvement.

 ## Technologies Used

-- HTML, CSS, JavaScript for the frontend.
+- HTML, CSS, JavaScript,Bootstrap for the frontend.
 - Django and Python for the backend.
 - TensorFlow and PyTorch for image recognition and classification.
-- Natural Language Processing (NLP) for feedback analysis.
-- Machine Learning (ML) for route optimization and user engagement.

 ## Feedback and Contributions